Ferruccio Lamborghini (motorcyclist)

-Ferruccio Lamborghini (born 9 January 1991) is an Italian motorcycle racer who has competed in the 125cc World Championship, the Moto2 World Championship, the Supersport World Championship, the FIM Superstock 1000 Cup and the European Superstock 600 Championship.
+Ferruccio Lamborghini II (born 9 January 1991) is an Italian motorcycle racer who has competed in the 125cc World Championship, the Moto2 World Championship, the Supersport World Championship, the FIM Superstock 1000 Cup and the European Superstock 600 Championship.
 He won the CIV Moto2 Championship in 2012.

-He is the grandson of, and named after, the founder of Automobili Lamborghini, Ferruccio Lamborghini and the brother of singer Elettra Lamborghini.
+He is the grandson and namesake of the founder of Automobili Lamborghini, Ferruccio Lamborghini; and is the brother of singer Elettra Lamborghini.